-With COP26 just around the corner, the research indicates that many businesses are uncertain of the effects of climate change on their organisation and argues that mapping out these uncertainties now will put businesses in a better position to mitigate any potential consequences associated with climate change.
+The research indicates that many businesses are uncertain of the effects of climate change on their organisation and argues that mapping out these uncertainties now will put businesses in a better position to mitigate any potential consequences associated with climate change.

 The research highlights the various approaches companies have adopted, instances of good practice, typical challenges faced, and the common steps taken to conduct climate-related scenario analysis.
 The work forms part of the activity undertaken by the Centre for the Analysis of Investment Rise (CAIR) at AMBS, which provides research expertise on wide-ranging aspects of investment decision-making and the governance of the ambiguities, risk, and uncertainty faced when making decisions.

 Dr Yasmine Chahed, Visiting Research Fellow at AMBS, said: “Efforts to limit global warming vary across the world’s nations, but businesses have to prepare for many possible outcomes and eventualities.

 “That’s why projects like this are so important in helping to shape future regulatory strategy – and how that’s delivered.
 The climate challenge is huge and scenario analysis is critical in tackling this issue, and in facilitating the transition to a greener economy.

 “Our research hammers these points home and indicates that many businesses are uncertain of the effects of climate change on their organisation.
 It’s clear, then, that mapping out those uncertainties now will put businesses in a better position to overcome the obstacles that lie ahead.”